-The consulting team will be led by a firm or consortium specializing in planning, with a demonstrated record in the formulation of Official Plan policy and large-scale land use plans and Community Plan review expertise.
+The consulting team will be led by a firm or consortium specializing in planning, with a demonstrated record in the formulation of Official Plan policy, large-scale land use and urban design plans, heritage planning, implementation and Community Plan review expertise.
 The lead firm will identify sub-consultants as part of the proposal and indicate the specific expertise offered to the Study and the extent of their involvement in the project.
 Should all required areas of expertise be provided within a single firm, sub-consultants may not be required.
+Consulting team members must have professional credentials in their given field of knowledge/expertise (e.g. CIP/OPPI, OAA, etc.)